The following activities can be marked as multi-instance:

 In order to access the current element of the

-inputCollection within the instance, the multi-instance activity can define the
+inputCollection value within the instance, the multi-instance activity can define the

 inputElement variable (e.g.